 CHICAGO, ILLINOIS -- I joined America's Best because I was told it was a good value.
 I signed up for their 3 yr membership plan.
 I figured it would save some money and also allow me to get my eye exams done every year without the worry of cost.
 Now I was also under the impression that the membership afforded me to have good customer service.
 But I was mistaken.

-I call back to the Headquarters, again the rep. tells me that they will look into it.
-I get a phone call, I'm thinking it's the headquarters, and they tell me that I can get my glasses done but I would have to come in b/c they no longer have the same frames.
+I call back to the Headquarters.
+Again the rep. tells me that they will look into it.
+I get a phone call, I'm thinking it's the headquarters, and they tell me that I can get my glasses done but I would have to come in because they no longer have the same frames.
 I explained to them I just want my glasses.
 I asked them if I can go to another location they simply replied yes.
-Than a bit later I get a call, this time from AB headquarters.
-I was surprised b/c I thought I just got off the phone with someone from the headquarters.
-I was explained that I can't go to another location I would have to go to the same one and pick it up there.
+Then a bit later I get a call, this time from AB headquarters.
+I was surprised because I thought I just got off the phone with someone from the headquarters.
+I was explained that I can't go to another location.
+I would have to go to the same one and pick it up there.